 Following initial review of applications, selected applicants are invited to visit the school to meet with faculty and students, and to acquaint themselves with the facilities of the School of Dental Medicine and the university.
 An integral part of the admissions process, the visit to the School of Dental Medicine also provides an opportunity for members of the Student Admissions Committee to become acquainted with applicants.
-Applicants are invited to visit the school between mid-September and April each academic year.
+Applicants are invited to interview at the school between mid-September and February each academic year.

 Following the visit to the school, the applicant's application is presented to the Student Admissions Committee.
 After a complete review, an admission decision is reached by a vote of the entire committee, and applicants are informed by mail of the committee's decision within two weeks after December 1.

 Application to the School of Dental Medicine is made through the American Association of Dental Schools Application Service (AADSAS).
 The completed application submitted to AADSAS will automatically be forwarded to all participating dental schools designated by the applicant.
 AADSAS formats demographic information and calculates grade point averages in a standardized fashion, but plays no part in the selection process.
 For more information, please visit the AADSAS web site.
 Following submission of the application to AADSAS and verification of its accuracy, all contact concerning the application should be made directly with the UB School of Dental Medicine.